sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Public Involvement and Engagement

-How the {ref}`TRE operator <admin_roles>` involves the public in its processes and work in order to maintain trust in its operations.
+How the {ref}`TRE operator <infrastructure_roles>` involves the public in its processes and work in order to maintain trust in its operations.

 ```{list-table}
 :header-rows: 1